Tether Limited: Activities and products

-Aquisitions and investments
+Acquisitions and investments

 In the early 2020s, Tether began expanding its activities beyond stablecoins.
 The company has stated it would allocate a portion of its excess operational profits to Bitcoin and infrastructure investment.
 In 2023, Tether invested in sustainable Bitcoin mining projects, launching operations in countries such as Uruguay to generate renewable energy and mine Bitcoin as a diversification of its business.
 That year Tether also made a strategic investment in CityPay.io, a payments processor in Georgia, to foster USDT adoption for payments at merchants (CityPay enabled USDT as a payment option at hundreds of shops and restaurants).

 In November 2023, Tether announced that it plans to invest about half a billion dollars over the next six months to become one of the world's top bitcoin miners.
 That investment includes part of a $610 million credit facility that Tether had extended to publicly traded bitcoin mining company Northern Data AG after acquiring shares in the Frankfurt-based firm in September.

-Tether agreed in May 2024 to purchase a stake in Bitcoin miner Bitdeer and has backed startups in communication and data storage via affiliated firms) for a price of $100 million.
+Tether agreed in May 2024 to purchase a stake in Bitcoin miner Bitdeer and has backed startups in communication and data storage via affiliated firms for a price of $100 million.

 In December 2024, Tether announced a $775 million investment in Rumble, an alternative video hosting platform known for its predominantly right-wing user base.

 Investors and ownership

 Tether Limited is ultimately owned by iFinex Inc., a privately held company initially incorporated in the British Virgin Islands that also owns the Bitfinex cryptocurrency exchange.
 For most of its history Tether did not rely on traditional venture capital funding; instead, its ownership has been concentrated among its founding executives and affiliated companies.
 Giancarlo Devasini, Tether’s co-founder and longtime Chief Financial Officer, is the single largest shareholder – he is reported to hold roughly a 40–47% stake in the company.
 Devasini, a former plastic surgeon turned crypto entrepreneur, has been described as the financial architect of Tether’s operations, and his stake was valued in the billions of dollars as Tether’s valuation climbed (Forbes estimated Devasini’s net worth at $22+ billion in 2025).
 The remaining ownership is split among other top executives.
 Jan Ludovicus van der Velde, who served as CEO of Tether’s parent iFinex, and Paolo Ardoino, Tether’s Chief Technology Officer (later CEO), have each been reported to own company shares worth approximately $1.8 billion as of 2023.
 Stuart Hoegner, Tether’s general counsel, also holds an equity stake (valued around $1.2 billion).
+Christopher Harborne, the British-Thai billionaire, also owns approximately 12% of Tether Limited's shares.

 Because Tether Limited remains a private company, detailed ownership percentages are not publicly disclosed beyond these rough estimates.
 The company’s close ties to Bitfinex (many Tether principals simultaneously held roles at Bitfinex) have drawn scrutiny in the past, but Tether maintains that it observes corporate separations between the exchange and stablecoin operations.
 The overlap in ownership and management, however, meant that iFinex stakeholders largely controlled Tether throughout its growth.